 Trustees of Reservations—Various locations in and around Boston

 The Trustees of Reservations is charged with caring for more than 25,000 acres of land throughout Massachusetts.
-In addition to that, the Trustees run programs and special events geared to young kids that often focus on STEM topics.
+In addition, the Trustees run programs and special events geared to young kids, often focusing on STEM topics.
 Past and future examples that are great for preschool-age children include story time on a farm with animal interactions, cooking classes, and maple tree tapping.

 Zoo New England—Franklin Park, Boston and Stoneham

 Instead of just spending the day at one of Zoo New England’s two Boston-area locations, why not send your preschoolers to the zoo’s Curious Cubs playgroup?
 The program is designed to introduce 3- to 4-year-olds to science concepts.
 Children will get up close and personal with members of the animal kingdom, and participate in storytime and craft time.